HumanMan05/HumanMan05/README.md

 - 👋 Hi, I’m @HumanMan05 or The Human Man!
-- 👀 I’m interested in Mil-sim games
+- 👀 I’m interested in Mil-sim video games
 - 🌱 I’m currently learning Python and Kotlin
-- 📫 How to reach me - IDK
+- 📫 How to reach me: IDK
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm more open-minded in Brave community than with my therapist :)